isabella232/advertising-cloud.en/help/user-guide/execution/placement-setup/copy-placement-tool.md

 **Where to find it:**

-STEP 1:&nbsp;Click on the gear icon next to a placement and select “copy placement”
+STEP 1: Click on the gear icon next to a placement and select “copy placement”

 [ ![Where to find copy](assets/where-to-find-copy.png)](assets/where-to-find-copy.png)

-STEP 2: &nbsp;Set preferences in the modal window
+STEP 2:  Set preferences in the modal window

 [ ![Set modal](assets/set-modal1.png)](assets/set-modal1.png)
 **Things to keep in mind:**

-* No 3rd&nbsp;party pixels on any attached ads or on placement will be carried over if you are copying a placement to a new&nbsp;campaign.
+* No 3rd party pixels on any attached ads or on placement will be carried over if you are copying a placement to a new campaign.
 * It is not currently available for BrandPoint GRP mode placements.
 * Nielsen pixels will only be applied to the new placement if Nielsen is enabled on the destination campaign
 * Custom ad weighting of ads are not attached